This is part three. Part one: "Five Minutes for Seven Years" and part two: "Anything for the Theatre" are found elsewhere on this blog

 In Which I Hire My Replacement

 Now usually I would put out an ad, look at resumes, find the best candidates, hire and train that person, like I had done a dozen times before with my staff over the years.
 But here in the new SCT, I wasn’t allowed to hire anyone without the consultation and approval of the Acting Managing Director, as she had taken on all authority.
-Now the Facilities manager had just been let go, and it was figured that position would now be a part-time position, but would now be combined with my Assistant Manager job to make a full time position.
+Now the Facilities manager had just been let go, and it was figured that position would now be a part-time position, but would be combined with my Assistant Manager job to make a full time position.
 This was presented to me as ‘the way it will be’.
-I protested that my position would automatically be second to facilities and end up being little help to me:
+I protested that my position would automatically be second to facilities and end up being of little help to me:

 “I want you to know that we hear your concerns, and we understand your trepidation, but we feel in this era of tight budgets that this is the way to go with the both of these positions.”